Superformula/mobile-test/documentation.md

 - Splitting pages into small widgets to avoid re-rendering.
 - Using RepaintBoundary to avoid Skia re-painting places where is not needeed.
 - Using Slivers than common scroll views.
 - The normal Flutter app already has a good performance.
 Thit is because the way the framework works in the deep.
-Combining the power of the Skia engine that Flutter use to write to the GPU and also how the three trees in Flutter are working together (Widget, Element and RenderObject), the framework itself knows how to re-use elements to improve the performance.
+Combining the power of the Skia engine that Flutter uses to write to the GPU and also how the three trees in Flutter are working together (Widget, Element and RenderObject), the framework itself knows how to re-use elements to improve the performance.

 ## Tests
 - I wrote unit tests for the data and domain layer.